TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/control/lin/index.rst

       :param kTs: Current discrete time instant [s].
       :type kTs: float

-      :returns: A SimpleNamespace object containing the modulating signal for the converter (uk_abc) and a capacitor voltage reference in case LC(L) filter is used (vc_ref).
+      :returns: A SimpleNamespace object containing the modulating signal for the converter (u_abc) and a capacitor voltage reference in case LC(L) filter is used (vc_ref).
       :rtype: SimpleNamespace